 We live in a relatively safe country; but that doesn’t mean we should let our guards down.
-According to Statistics Canada’s latest data, police-reported break-ins are up for the first time since 2003 with over 159,000 break-ins in 2015.
-We all know what to do when we’ve been broken into—call 911.
+According to Statistics Canada's latest data, over 159,000 break-ins were reported to police in 2017.
+We all know what to do when we’ve been broken into—call the police.
 But what can you do to decrease your chance of getting broken into in the first place?
-Here are 10 tips to keep your home safe:
+Here are 10 tips to help keep your home safe:

 1. Lock it up or risk losing it

-This one may seem obvious, but the fact is many Canadians do not lock all doors and windows before they leave the home.
-It’s also suggested that you lock your front door even if you’re just in the backyard, lock your front door as thieves are known to ‘slip-in’ and take things quickly.
-Some estimates have burglars accessing the home through an open door or window 30 per cent of the time and need just 10 minutes to complete the job.
+This one may seem obvious but the fact is many people do not lock all doors and windows before they leave their home.
+Even if you're just in the backyard, lock your front door as thieves are known to slip in and take things quickly.
+Some estimates suggest burglars access the home through an open door or window 30 per cent of the time and need just 10 minutes to complete the job.

 3. Go for the ‘lived-in’ look

 Before you go away on holiday, arrange for someone to mow your lawn, pick up your mail and park in your driveway.
 This will make it look like you’re still home and help deter robbers.
-It’s also a smart idea to use timers on indoor lights or installing motion sensor lights outdoors.
-Most burglars target homes they suspect are unoccupied at the time.
+It's also a smart idea to use timers on indoor lights and install motion sensors on outdoor lights.

 4. Don’t advertise

-Don’t broadcast details about upcoming trips away from home on social networks.
-Thieves are known to check out people’s Facebook and Twitter pages to determine when they’ll be out of the house.
-This behaviour is more common around Christmas, March Break and during the summer when people are more likely to go on holiday.
+Don’t broadcast details about upcoming trips on social networks.
+Thieves have been known to watch for online posts to determine when homeowners will be out of the house, especially around Christmas, March Break and during the summer months when people are more likely to go on holiday.

 5. Put away the packaging

-Don’t leave big box packaging, especially for high-price items like TVs, computers etc., in your driveway or carport.
+Don’t leave big box packaging, especially for high-priced items like TVs, computers etc., in your driveway or carport.
 This sends a message to potential burglars that you have goods worth stealing.

 6. Lock up your tools

-Ladders, saws, axes, wire cutters and hammers can all be used to gain illegal access to your home.
-While it is common for homeowners to store many of these items in their yard or garden, it is dangerous.
-Thieves often use a resident’s own tools to break into their home.
+Ladders, wire cutters and hammers can all be used to gain illegal access to your home.
+While it is common for homeowners to store many of these items in their unlocked garage or shed, it is dangerous.
+Don't give a thief the tools to break into your home.

 7. Look out for one another

-Consider joining or setting up a neighbourhood watch group in your area.
+Consider joining, or setting up, a neighbourhood watch group in your area.
 This provides an extra incentive for your neighbours to report any suspicious activity around your residence.
-If you live in a building, work with your neighbours to make it as safe as possible; gain an understanding of who belongs in your building and who does not.

 8. Get a (fake) dog